MandyHe7/US-Election/README.md

 ## Statement on LLM usage

-Graphing, simulating, cleaning, and editing writing in this paper is done by the help of ChatCPT 4o and the entire chat history is available in usage.txt located in the "llm" folder under "other" folder.
+Graphing, simulating, cleaning, and editing writing in this paper is done by the help of ChatGPT 4o and the entire chat history is available in usage.txt located in the "llm" folder under "other" folder.